Why Alcohol Is So Hard to Quit: Cunning, Baffling, and Powerful

 Alcohol adapts.
 It hides in plain sight.

-It shows up as celebration, routine, relief, reward.
+It shows up as celebration, as routine, as reward, as relief.

-It blends into culture, into habit, into identity.
+It blends into culture, into habits, into identity.

-It trains us to reach for it without thinking.
-And then it makes us believe it was our idea.
+It trains us to reach for it without thinking, then makes us believe it was our idea.

 That isn’t coincidence.
 That’s design.